Keith Ball: Career

-Ball began his career at hometown club Walsall, as the "Saddlers" posted a sixth-place finish in the Fourth Division in 1958–59.
-Bill Moore's side then went on to win the divisional title in 1959–60, before winning a second successive promotion with a second-place finish in the Third Division in 1960–61.
-The Fellows Park outfit then settled in the Second Division with a 14th-place finish in 1961–62.
-Having only featured in 11 league games, Ball was allowed to join Southern League side Worcester City.
+Ball made his first-team debut for Walsall on 17 March 1959, deputising for John Savage, as the "Saddlers" posted a sixth-place finish in the Fourth Division in 1958–59.
+Bill Moore's side then went on to win the divisional title in 1959–60, before winning a second-successive promotion with a second-place finish in the Third Division in 1960–61.
+Ball served as an understudy to John Christie.
+Walsall settled in the Second Division with a 14th-place finish in 1961–62.
+Having only featured in 11 league games, Ball was allowed to join Southern League side Worcester City as Walsall had a new understudy in Alan Boswell.
 City finished one point above the relegation zone in the 1962–63 campaign, before rising to 13th place in 1963–64 and then third place in 1964–65, before dropping to eighth position in 1965–66.
-Ball returned to Walsall, now managed by Ray Shaw, to play 34 Third Division games in the 1966–67 and 1967–68 campaigns.
+He was signed by Bill Jones and played alongside Peter McParland and Norman Deeley.
+Ball returned to Walsall for a fee of £1,500, now managed by Ray Shaw, to play 34 Third Division games in the 1966–67 and 1967–68 campaigns.
+He was primarily an understudy to Terry Carling before playing ahead of the experienced Bob Wesson after Carling moved on to Chester City and before Wesson won a first-team place.

-He was bought by Gordon Lee's Port Vale in November 1968 for 'a small fee', to replace the injured Stuart Sharratt.
-He was immediately the first choice keeper for the "Valiants" after being preferred ahead of Milija Aleksic.
-Ball played 38 matches in the 1968–69 season and played all 52 matches in the 1969–70 Fourth Division promotion winning campaign.
-He made 30 appearances in the 1970–71 season and 35 appearances in the 1971–72 season, as Sharrat battled to win back his first team place.
+Ball was bought by Gordon Lee's Port Vale in November 1968 for 'a small fee', to replace the injured Stuart Sharratt.
+He was immediately the first-choice keeper for the "Valiants" after being preferred ahead of Milija Aleksic.
+Ball played 38 matches in the 1968–69 season and played all 52 matches in the 1969–70 Fourth Division promotion-winning campaign.
+He made 30 appearances in the 1970–71 season and 35 appearances in the 1971–72 season, as Sharratt battled to win back his first-team place.
 Ball was given a free transfer in May 1972, as experienced Bolton Wanderers stopper Alan Boswell was signed to take over goalkeeping duties at Vale Park.
 He moved on to Stourport before making another return to Walsall.
-He played two Third Division games under the stewardship of John Smith in the 1972–73 season, before moving into non-league football with Darlaston, Nuneaton Borough and Kidderminster Harriers.
+He played two Third Division games under the stewardship of John Smith in the 1972–73 season, a campaign in which Walsall used seven different goalkeepers, before moving into non-League football with Darlaston, Nuneaton Borough and Kidderminster Harriers.

+Death

+Ball died in July 2023 at the age of 82.